GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 We also talked about the difference between GSave and GFunds and that this is now an easy venue for everyone to invest in mutual funds

 We also talked about how to opt into GFunds.
-We talked about how to subscribe and redeem funds to from it.
+We talked about how to subscribe and redeem funds from it.

 For similar topics, you can also check out my other posts: